How can i prepare for SAT most effectively? What is the score required to get a scholarship? - lasya

 Are admissions officers going to actually be able to see your essay that you enter on the SAT or just the score? - cait

-Yes.
+Admission officers will be able to see your SAT essay.
 The Writing section will ask you to write for 25 minutes, in your own handwriting of course, on a topic prompt.
 College admission officers will be able to view your essay online and print it to review in their offices.
 They may do this for research purposes, or to compare a timed, monitored writing sample to your application essays, which are expected to be more polished and well considered, but clearly should be representative of your own voice and work.
 This review opportunity should help students who write naturally well under timed conditions and off the computer, but could be difficult for those who need more time to rewrite their essays, who have trouble writing with a pencil, or who have become overly reliant on spell- and grammar-check programs.

 Advice?
 Write neatly, practice writing short, well-composed and well-reasoned essays, and make sure you write your application essays with the knowledge that they could be compared to another sample of your work.